lsst-ts/ts_wep_new/doc/index.rst

 Important Pipeline Tasks:

-* `EstimateZernikesFamTask` calculates the Zernike polynomials for LSSTFam or ComCam sensors when provided input exposures and source catalog.
+* `EstimateZernikesScienceSensorTask` calculates the Zernike polynomials for LSSTFam or ComCam sensors when provided input exposures and source catalog.
 * `EstimateZernikesCwfsTask` calculates the Zernike polynomials on corner wavefront sensors when provided input exposures and source catalog.

 Important enums: